Checking the NOAA SWPC layer.

 Compare with other Earth layers

-Open the main Earth dashboard when you want to compare Aurora with earthquakes and the other approved public-data layers.
+Open the main Earth dashboard when you want to compare Aurora with earthquakes and the other public-data layers.